Insight

 Key takeaways

-- The unleveraged nature of public market debt and less-leveraged public equity tends to be attractive during periods of high (real) interest rates.
+- The leveraged nature of private equity and less-leveraged public equity mean that public equities tend to be attractive during periods of high (real) interest rates.

 - Private market investors tend to benefit when borrowing costs are low.